jgonzalezd/jgonzalezd.github.io/_posts/2025-06-26-my-claude-github-workflow.md

 ## Leveling Up My Claude Code Workflow: It's All About the Cycle!

 It's funny, right?
-We've got these incredibly powerful ROBOTS capable of spitting out code faster than I can type `git commit`, and yet, the wisdom from years of software development still holds true.
+We've got these incredibly powerful AGENTS capable of spitting out code faster than I can type `git commit`, and yet, the wisdom from years of software development still holds true.
 Writing code is just one piece of the puzzle.
 The processes we built to manage software creation?
 Turns out they work darn well with our AI coding buddies.

 My current setup is heavily inspired by GitHub Flow – a battle-tested approach perfect for small, agile teams.
 And let's be honest, a team of "me + AI" is pretty small and needs to be agile!
 So, what does this look like?
 It’s a cycle: **Plan, Create, Test, Deploy.**

 ### Phase 1: Plan Like You Mean It!

 This is where I’ve found myself putting my "manager hat" back on, and surprisingly, I’m not mad about it.
-The more granular, specific, and atomic your planning, the better the ROBOTS perform.
+The more granular, specific, and atomic your planning, the better the AGENTS perform.

 1.  **GitHub Issues are King:** Everything starts as an issue.
 I mean *everything*.
 Initially, I might dump a bunch of ideas from a dictation session or a brainstorm with GPT-4o into a requirements doc, then have Claude Code break those down into initial issues.
 But then the real work begins: refining these issues.
 They need to be *tightly scoped*.
 2.  **The Almighty Slash Command:** I’ve got a detailed `/process-issue` slash command in Claude Code.
 This isn't just a simple prompt; it's a multi-step instruction manual for the AI.